rebeccawilliams/oldrebeccawilliamssite/content/pages/index.md

     title: Rebecca Williams
     content: >
-      Rebecca Williams has been studying various government information access policies and schemes for the last eight years and she's been on the internet for much longer.
-She is deeply curious about how new data/tech doubles down on our worst injustices and upends how we think about things and she is also interested in oil painting, poetry, and being ridiculous.
+      Rebecca Williams has been studying various government information access policies for the last eight years and she's been on the internet for much longer.
+She is deeply curious about how new data/tech schemes doubles down on our worst injustices and upends how we think about things and she is also interested in oil painting, poetry, and being ridiculous.
 She has lived along the Northeast Regional Amtrak line stop her whole life and currently lives in Brooklyn with her dog, Hannah Arendt.
     actions:
       - label: Contact
         url: /contact